 If our Top Pick and Honorable Mention recommendations were just too expensive for you, the Meinl Percussion DCS11VWB-M 11-Inch Quinto and Attachments is a great alternative.
 One of the biggest draws to this Quinto is the fact that it comes with instrument attachments.
 We think that for traveling performers who can’t rely on a road crew to manage setup and breakdown on your behalf, you’ll appreciate that this option is mobile and makes it easier to perform.

 While the brand hasn’t specified the drum head material, you’ll like that the shell is made from wood.
 But more importantly, you get two accessory mounts.
 On is Z-shaped and is designed specifically for mounting cymbals.
 The design helps to improve your crash sounds.
 The other mount features hook and loop fasteners, making it perfect to hold castanets.
 Whichever instruments you decide to include in your performance, this Quinto with attachments is perfect for acoustic performances.
 Combine this with the best singing bowl set and you will have some sweet music.
-We have reviewed many music instruments to make your life brighter.
+We have reviewed many musical instruments to make your life brighter.

 How We Decided